elixir-europe/BioHackathon-projects-2019/projects/5/report/report.md

 Another set of resources that support building the network of mechanisms are pathway databases.
 They also offer diagrammatic description of mechanisms in molecular biology, but less relevant to a particular disease.
 Nevertheless, they area a valuable resource and can be evaluated using enrichment.
 We focused on WikiPathways [PMID:29136241](https://www.ncbi.nlm.nih.gov/pubmed/29136241) ([wikipathways.org](https://wikipathways.org)).

-Finally, to fetch potentially novel interactions between the preselected genes, we used String [PMID:30476243](https://www.ncbi.nlm.nih.gov/pubmed/30476243) ([string-db.org](https://string-db.org/)).
+Finally, to fetch potentially novel interactions between the preselected genes, we used STRING [PMID:30476243](https://www.ncbi.nlm.nih.gov/pubmed/30476243) ([string-db.org](https://string-db.org/)).
 Imporantly, a parallel project in BioHAckathon'19 focused on "[Text-mining and semantic web technologies](https://github.com/elixir-europe/BioHackathon-projects-2019/tree/master/projects/11)", and we worked to incorporate their outcomes into our workflow.
 As most of text mining interactions are non-directional and may contain noise, we relied on the OmniPath resource [PMID:27898060](https://www.ncbi.nlm.nih.gov/pubmed/27898060) to increase reliability, and to obtain directionality and sign of interaction.

 ### Interactive prototype
 As mentioned above, we chose SBML with render and layout to harmonize and integrate different resources, using the MINERVA Platform [PMID:28725475](https://www.ncbi.nlm.nih.gov/pubmed/28725475), and in particular its conversion capabilities [PMID:31074494](https://www.ncbi.nlm.nih.gov/pubmed/31074494).
 MINERVA was chosen as a platform to host the generated disease map, making it interactive and allowing to visually explore omics data.